Bogoliubov Transformations Beyond Shale-Stinespring: Generic $ v^* v $ for bosons: Introduction

 This so--called Shale--Stinespring condition is rather restrictive.
 Therefore, the author recently \cite{BBS} proposed the construction of an \textbf{implementer in an extended sense}, $ \UUU_\cV $, which also achieves the replacement $ a^\sharp \mapsto b^\sharp $ induced by $ \cV $, but can be constructed for a much greater class of Bogoliubov transformations.
 In \cite{BBS}, two Fock space extensions $ \widehat{\sH}, \FB $ were constructed, each together with an operator $ \UUU_\cV: \cD_\sF \to \widehat{\sH} $ or $ \UUU_\cV: \cD_\sF \to \FB $, with $ \cD_\sF \subset \sF $ being a dense subspace, such that \eqref{eq:Htrafo} holds as a strong operator identity on $ \cD_\sF $.
 Here, $ \widehat{\sH} $ is an infinite tensor product space of the form introduced by von Neumann \cite{vonNeumann1939} and $ \FB $ is an ``extended state space'' as recently introduced in \cite{ESS}.
 The main result in \cite{BBS} was that $ \cV $ can be implemented in the extended sense, whenever

-In this general case, $ c $ becomes an ``infinite renormalization constant'', which was rigorously interpreted in \cite{BBS} as an element of some vector space $ \Ren_1 $.\\ The purpose of this article is to propose a Fock space extension $ \EB $, related to $ \FB $, which allows for an extended implementer $ \UUU_\cV: \cD_\sF \to \EB $
+In this general case, $ c $ becomes an ``infinite renormalization constant'', which was rigorously interpreted in \cite{BBS} as an element of some vector space $ \Ren_1 $.\\ The purpose of this article is to propose a new Fock space extension $ \EB $, related to $ \FB $, which allows for an extended implementer $ \UUU_\cV: \cD_\sF \to \EB $

-as long as $ v $ is suitably defined.
+as long as $ v $ is defined on a suitable domain.
 We establish the notation in Section \ref{sec:notation}, construct $ \EB $ in Section \ref{sec:ESS}, state our main result, Theorem \ref{thm:bosonicESS}, in Section \ref{sec:mainresult} and prove it in Section \ref{sec:proofmainresult}.\\ An analogous result can be expected to hold for fermions, as long as 1 is not an eigenvalue of infinite multiplicity of $ v^* v $, i.e., $ \cV $ only performs a particle--hole transformation on finitely many modes.
-The main technical complication in the fermionic case comes from the fact that the operator $ \cO $ \eqref{eq:cOpolar} is unbounded, whereas it is bounded in the bosonic case.\\ An extended implementer $ \UUU_\cV $ is particularly useful in cases where $ H $ is an algebraic expression that does not define an operator on a dense subspace of $ \sF $, while $ \widetilde{H} = \UUU_\cV^{-1} (H + c) \UUU_\cV $ is defined on $ \cD_\sF $ and allows for a self--adjoint extension.
-In that case, we can mathematically make sense of $ (H + c) $ as an operator on $ \UUU_\cV[\cD_\sF] $ (see Figure \ref{fig:Dressing_Fockspace_EB}) and use the dynamics generated by $ \widetilde{H} $ on $ \sF $ for a physical interpretation.\\ The construction of $ \EB $ is significantly shorter than that of $ \FB $ in \cite{BBS}.
+The main technical complication in the fermionic case comes from the fact that the operator $ \cO $ \eqref{eq:cOpolar} is unbounded, whereas it is bounded in the bosonic case.\\ An extended implementer $ \UUU_\cV $ is particularly useful in cases where $ H $ is an algebraic expression that does not define an operator on a dense subspace of $ \sF $, while $ \widetilde{H} = \UUU_\cV^{-1} (H + c) \UUU_\cV $ maps $ \cD_\sF $ into itself and allows for a self--adjoint extension.
+In that case, we can mathematically make sense of $ (H + c) $ as an operator mapping $ \UUU_\cV(\cD_\sF) $ into itself (see Figure \ref{fig:Dressing_Fockspace_EB}) and use the dynamics generated by $ \widetilde{H} $ on $ \sF $ for a physical interpretation.\\ The construction of $ \EB $ is significantly shorter than that of $ \FB $ in \cite{BBS}.
 We intend a future use of $ \EB $ as a bookkeeping tool for more general operator transformations that go beyond Bogoliubov transformations.\\